 Georgia Lagoudas, PhD

-Previously, I served as Senior Advisor for Biotechnology and Bioeconomy at the White House Office of Science and Technology Policy.
+From 2021-2023, I served as Senior Advisor for Biotechnology and Bioeconomy at the White House Office of Science and Technology Policy.
 In this role, I helped lead the drafting and implementation of an Executive Order on Advancing the American Bioeconomy, an effort to generate new jobs, expand domestic supply chains, and enhance our ability to manufacture products with the tools of biotechnology.
 I also launched a White House Clean Indoor Air Initiative to reduce respiratory disease transmisison, in collaboration with the White House COVID-19 Response Team.

 I completed my Ph.D. in Paul Blainey’s lab at MIT and the Broad Institute.
 I built microfluidic technologies to analyze microbial genomes, and I used DNA sequencing to study antibiotic resistance.
 I have experience in genomic sequencing, microfluidics, microbiology, and bioinformatics.